 - Online: Start any term

-Master's degree students will take one more course (three credit hours) than endorsement-only students.
-That course is labeled below.
+Master's degree students will take one more course (a three credit hour research course) than endorsement-only students.

-For full details, see the official program listings in the UNC Graduate Catalog:
+For full program requirement details, see the official program listings in the UNC Graduate Catalog:

 - Special Education: Deaf & Hard of Hearing (Master's)

 - Special Education: Generalist (Master's or Endorsement)